livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 ### 4.3 Knowledge Infrastructure

-A critical component for an autonomous development swarm is the **Knowledge Infrastructure** – the systems that store, retrieve, and manage information and context for the agents. Ōtobotto's design acknowledges that LLMs alone, with finite context windows, cannot hold all relevant knowledge in their immediate working memory.
+A critical component for an autonomous development swarm is the **Knowledge Infrastructure** – the systems that store, retrieve, and manage information and context for the agents.
+Otobotto's design acknowledges that LLMs alone, with finite context windows, cannot hold all relevant knowledge in their immediate working memory.
 Therefore, we implement a combination of **Retrieval-Augmented Generation** and a **Hierarchical Memory System** to serve as the extended memory of the swarm.

 #### 4.3.1 Retrieval-Augmented Generation (RAG) System

-To support agents with information beyond their immediate context, Ōtobotto implements a Retrieval-Augmented Generation subsystem.
+To support agents with information beyond their immediate context, Otobotto implements a Retrieval-Augmented Generation subsystem.
 This subsystem acts like the project's reference librarian, allowing agents to query relevant documentation, past code, or external resources on the fly.

 The RAG system comprises multiple stages, illustrated conceptually in Fig. 2 as a pipeline:

-**Figure 2: Knowledge retrieval pipeline in Ōtobotto.** Documents and data are ingested and processed into vector embeddings and indexes.
+**Figure 2: Knowledge retrieval pipeline in Otobotto.** Documents and data are ingested and processed into vector embeddings and indexes.
 Agents' queries go through a retrieval process to fetch relevant context (code snippets, docs, etc.) which is then fed into their prompts.

 [DIAGRAM-Fig-2]

 ##### Technical Implementation Considerations

-The practical implementation of Ōtobotto's RAG system requires careful selection of technologies and design decisions:
+The practical implementation of Otobotto's RAG system requires careful selection of technologies and design decisions:

 **Vector Database Selection:** Several vector storage solutions were evaluated for their performance, scalability, and enterprise features: